 - You will have to prove you have sufficient funds to support yourself.

-If you are from the EU, you can use the European health insurance card.
+If you are from the EU/EEA, you can use the European health insurance card.
 If you are non-EU, you are eligible for the national health insurance offered in France.
-You must register on the website to benefit from French social security health spending repayments.
+You must register on the website to benefit from French social security and health spending repayments.

-Once you arrive in France, register in person at your university in France.
+Once you arrive in France, register in person at your university.
 You must pay about 90 EUR as a contribution to campus and students life.
-Get free updates about top courses abroad.